Areas of Expertise:

 Public Economics, Labor Economics, Health Economics, Applied Econometrics

-Ph.D. in Economics with three years of experience conducting economic research on applied microeconomics topics as a full-time independent researcher at VCU’s School of Medicine and Colorado School of Public Health and two years of experience teaching on Econometrics, Statistical Theory, Statistics with Computer Applications, Health Economics, Labor Economics, Public Finance, Principle of Economics: Macroeconomics, Elementary Differential Equations, and Calculus III classes as a full-time independent instructor.
-My areas of specialization are Public Economics, Labor Economics, Health Economics, and Econometrics.
+Professor Hu has a Ph.D. in Economics with three years of experience conducting economic research on applied microeconomics topics as a full-time independent researcher at VCU’s School of Medicine and Colorado School of Public Health and two years of experience teaching on Econometrics, Statistical Theory, Statistics with Computer Applications, Health Economics, Labor Economics, Public Finance, Principle of Economics: Macroeconomics, Elementary Differential Equations, and Calculus III classes as a full-time independent instructor.
+His areas of specialization are Public Economics, Labor Economics, Health Economics, and Econometrics.
 Extensive experience coding in STATA, SAS, and R, working with large cross-sectional and longitudinal datasets including primary, secondary, and medical claims data, creating quasi-experimental research design from secondary data sources and having a solid grounding in economic theory.
-Solid training and foundation to lead quantitative analysis, econometric model development, mathematical/economic modeling, and randomized control trial (RCT) evaluation research.
-Strong skills in managing clinical and social research studies.
-Research findings are presented in the Econometric Society, American Economic Association, Association for Public Policy Analysis and Management, and American Society of Health Economists and invited seminars.
+He has solid training and foundation to lead quantitative analysis, econometric model development, mathematical/economic modeling, and randomized control trial (RCT) evaluation research.
+He has strong skills in managing clinical and social research studies.
+His research findings are presented in the Econometric Society, American Economic Association, Association for Public Policy Analysis and Management, and American Society of Health Economists and invited seminars.